Home Warranty Appliance Coverage: What's Covered and What's Not

 When you file a claim, the warranty company dispatches a technician to diagnose the issue.
 From there, the company decides whether to repair or replace the appliance using a process that includes:

-• Cost comparison – If the repair cost approaches the appliance's current value, replacement may be authorized.
+• Cost comparison.
+If the repair cost approaches the appliance's current value, replacement may be authorized.

-• The 50% Rule – If repair costs exceed 50% of the replacement cost and the unit is more than halfway through its expected lifespan, most providers lean toward replacement.
+• The 50% rule.
+If repair costs exceed 50% of the replacement cost and the unit is more than halfway through its expected lifespan, most providers lean toward replacement.

-• Parts availability – Older or discontinued models may be harder to repair if parts are no longer manufactured.
+• Parts availability.
+Older or discontinued models may be harder to repair if parts are no longer manufactured.

 Important to note: when a replacement is issued, the warranty company typically reimburses at the functional equivalent value, not necessarily the cost of a brand-new matching model.
 This means you may receive a cash payout or a comparable unit that doesn't match your existing appliances in brand or finish.
+For a deeper look at how a single appliance like your fridge is handled, see our refrigerator coverage guide.

 Most home warranties don't explicitly exclude specific brands, but there are real limitations to know: